Barrier-free travel by bus and train

 An overview of all stops within the VRS rail network with barrier-free access can be found here:

-VRS Rail network
+VRS rail network

 General tips for a good ride